mainjs1/MFCAuto/src/main/README.md

 ---

 ### joinRoom(id: number): void
 Joins the given model's chat room.
 This is required to start receiving her room chat.
 This call can fail if you're banned from the model's room.
 There is no built-in way to detect such a failures.
-Trial and error has shown me that you'll receive an FCTYPE.BROADCASTPROFILE packet when you attempt to enter a room you're banned from.
+Trial and error has shown me that you'll receive an FCTYPE.ZBAN packet when you attempt to enter a room you're banned from.
 You can set up a separate listener for such a packet and handle the error yourself.

 ---